raycar5/logicsim/README.md

 <img src="https://i.imgur.com/kOiiAKa.png" width="400px" height="271px">

-If we zoom in a bit we can see each node is labeled with it's name which can help debug really weird bugs.
+If we zoom in a bit we can see each node is labeled with its name which can help debug really weird bugs.

 <img src="https://i.imgur.com/4Y5SOx0.png" width="400px" height="271px">